OLED1/chia-manager/README.md

 ### Why should i use it?
 This project should make it more easy to use, manage and monitor your Chia Nodes and to be sure every node makes his work and you are good to go.

-Some of the upcomming feature like autoplotting via Madmax plotter will excite you.
+Some of the upcoming feature like autoplotting via Madmax plotter will excite you.

-Furthermore this project (will) offer(s) nearly everthing like the chia electron gui.
+Furthermore this project (will) offer(s) nearly everything like the chia electron gui.
 Read more in the following sections.

 ### What can i do with it?